 A 500 error often will say something similar to this:

 Internal Server Error

-When a site prompts a 500 Internal Server Error to show, it means it knows there’s a problem and wasn’t able to deliver on whatever was requested.
-Many times, this error comes from a problem in the configuration of a script, but you’ren’t provided any details about the exact problem.
+When a site prompts a 500 Internal Server Error to show, it means it knows there is a problem, but it is still unable to deliver on the request for an unknown reason.
+This error often comes from a problem in the configuration of a script, and unfortunately, it won't provide any details about the situation.

-It can be tricky to find the exact cause, but you should first look in cPanel’s error logs.
-If that doesn’t help you identify the problem, please contact us so we can help you get it fixed.
+It can be tricky to find the exact cause, but you should first look in cPanel's error logs.
+If that doesn't help you identify the problem, don't hesitate to contact Hostwinds technical support to help you get it fixed.

-A 400 Bad Request Error is another common HTTP status code.
-You’ll see this when the site receives a corrupt or problematic request to do something, such as run a script or simply display the content of a page.
+A 400 Bad Request Error is another standard HTTP status code.
+You will see this when the site receives a corrupt or problematic request to do something, such as run a script or display the content of a page.

-If you’re seeing a 400 bad request error, first make sure you’re trying to access the correct URL.
+If you see a 400 bad request error, first make sure you're trying to access the correct URL.
 If so, try to clear your cookies and your cache.
-If that doesn’t work, clear your DNS cache.
+If that doesn't work, clear your DNS cache.
 If all else fails, contact us and let us help you get it fixed.

 The 401 Unauthorized Error is another HTTP status code, except that the server's user trying to access the specific resource will not authenticate.
 While not caused by having different permissions on the file, it can happen when a user does not enter the correct username and password in the .htpasswd file on the server in that same directory.

 The .htpasswd file cannot be seen from the browser, as most configurations hide these types of files by default.

 To resolve this error, ensure that you enter the correct username and password you may have set up in the .htpasswd file.